Ukraine can't negotiate with 'gun to head,' says Joly as Trudeau presses allies

 There had been several failed attempts to follow through on ceasefires that would have let civilians flee Mariupol and other heavily bombed areas.

-Hours before the attack, Trudeau spoke to Zelenskyy and said the Ukrainian leader accepted an invitation to address Canada's Parliament.
+Hours before the attack, Trudeau spoke to Zelensky and said the Ukrainian leader accepted an invitation to address Canada's Parliament.
 He addressed the British Parliament by video link Tuesday.

 Deputy Prime Minister Chrystia Freeland, who is also the finance minister, said she spoke to her two counterparts, Ukrainian Finance Minister Serhiy Marchenko and Prime Minister Denys Shmyhal, on Wednesday.